aishwaryam1202/Pokemon/Readme.md

 - **Detailed View:** Click on a Pokémon to view its abilities, height, weight, and other stats.
 - **Favorites Management:** Add your favorite Pokémon to a dedicated list for easy access.
 - **Interactive Tour:** A guided tour of the application using **driver.js** to help new users understand the features.
+- **Caching Mechanism:** Avoid unnecessary API calls by caching details of already fetched Pokémon for faster and efficient performance.
 - **Responsive Design:** Built using modern web technologies to ensure a seamless experience across devices.

 ---